Skip to main content

 Provide additional context for teammates

-After linking any repeated copy instances, add some context to your text items!
-Assign copy to a team member so there’s a clear owner of that text, and add metadata like status and tags to track copy progress.
-All text assignments and metadata will be applied to all linked text instances immediately.
+After creating text items in Ditto and linking repeated instances, add some context to your copy to better collaborate with your teammates!
+Assign copy to a team member so there’s a clear owner of that text, and add properties like status and tags to track copy progress.
+Text assignments and properties will be applied to all linked text instances immediately.

 1. Assign copy to the relevant team member or yourself